How to apply for a clinical trial including eligibility, phases, model IMPDs, costs and how to make changes to your application.

 - proof of payment (not required for applications made under the notification scheme)

 All documents must have copy and paste functionality.
+We do not currently password-protected documents.
 You must provide a file for each section of the submission, even if you don’t have to provide the documents as part of your application.
 If you do not need to include documents in a section, you must insert a document which gives an explanation for why the document has not been supplied.

 Information Processing Unit